jackjakarta/ElonGPT-Discord-Bot/README.md

 ?price - insert cryptocurrency symbol to get price and market cap

-?collect - collects inserted text and stores it in a document on the server
+?collect - collects inserted text and stores it in the data.txt file locally

 ?showdata - shows the contets of the document mentioned previously